youngbad/work-time-tracker/README.md

 # Work Time Tracker

 A Streamlit web application for tracking work time and productivity analysis with MongoDB Atlas integration.

+## Live Demo

+You can preview the app deployed at: [https://worktimetracker.streamlit.app/](https://worktimetracker.streamlit.app/)

 ## Features